Pixel Code

 • Use one hero logo as the main mark

-• Avoid thin outlines, gradients, and tiny sponsor logos
+• Avoid thin outlines, gradients, and small sponsor logos

-If you want to include multiple sponsors: put them on your table cover, banner, or program, not on the ball.
+If you want to include more than one sponsor, position them on your table cover, banner, or program, and do not place them on the ball.
 (Balls move too fast.)

-Add sponsor visibility with event gear instead of clutter:
+Instead of adding sponsor visibility with event gear clutter, use:

 Plan balls by courts + teams, not by total attendees.